 1. Time Tracking is Critical to Success

-Today most of us are knowledge workers, and we have to use computerized systems to deal with wealth of information relating to our job.
+Today most of us are knowledge workers, and we have to use computerized systems to deal with the wealth of information relating to our job.
 The speed and accuracy at which we manage and track our job data determine our level of competence and productivity.
 In other words, an employee is more competent and productive when this individual manipulates data quicker and more accurately using available hardware and software.
 This employee will earn more chances for success because he/she knows the value of time and intends to eliminate or at least minimize time wasting as much as possible.

 2. Select Software for Reporting and Tracking Time in Projects

-When you select software for time logging and monitoring (e.g. projectmanager.com, a web based solution), remember that the right app will be a solution that lets you spend less time on job tracking and more effort on value generation.
+When you select software for time logging and monitoring (e.g., projectmanager.com, a web-based solution), remember that the right app will be a solution that lets you spend less time on job tracking and more effort on value generation.
 Such a solution should provide you with powerful reporting capabilities to create various reports on schedule performance and project state.
-Also check whether the system features an easy data retrieval mechanism that lets you locate a particular record or document and deliver it for shared use among your teams.
+Also, check whether the system features an easy data retrieval mechanism that lets you locate a particular record or document and deliver it for shared use among your teams.

 3. Track Schedule Gaps and Delays with Gantt Charts

-Any project initiative can be characterized as a progression of steps or activities that develop throughout a certain time period.
+Any project initiative can be characterized as a progression of steps or activities that develop throughout a specific time period.
 The key consideration here is that a project is not static but dynamically develops and changes throughout its lifecycle.
 Any changes made to the project time data need to be identified, tracked and logged in appropriate documents and then be shared among team members.
-The time data provides the details on ongoing activities, issues and risks, so when it is regularly updated and distributed, the team can focus on what needs to be done and they can also efficiently plan for further action.
+The time data provides the details on ongoing activities, issues, and risks, so when it is regularly updated and distributed, the team can focus on what needs to be done, and they can also efficiently plan for further action.